 Our first goal is to ensure that you meet the necessary surrogate qualifications while educating you about our surrogacy program and the overall process of how to become a surrogate.
 Please review the surrogate requirements checklist above to see if you have what it takes to become a surrogate with our agency.

-First time surrogates with Extraordinary Conceptions receive complete benefit packages beginning at $40,000 for singleton births and $50,000 for twin births.
-For more information about our compensation packages and additional benefits, please fill out our online application and our Admissions department will get in touch with you to answer your questions.
-You can apply HERE.
+For more information about our compensation packages and additional benefits, please fill out our online application.
+Our Surrogacy Admissions department will get in touch with you to answer your questions you may have.